Skip to main content

 Reviewing an incident after it has happened is important to learn from any mistakes and take actions to reduce the likelihood of it happening again.

-• Review actions taken during response.
+• Review the actions taken during the response.
 Make a list of things that went well and things that could be improved.

-• Review and update your incident plan to reflect the lessons learnt.
+• Review and update your incident plan to reflect the lessons learned.